The other day my husband and I were in the car and Into the Mystic came on the radio. Here’s the exchange that followed:

 There are very few reasons to use the word “lucky” when talking about my dad being in the hospital and ultimately dying.
-If you had asked me at the time I would have been hard-pressed to come up any.
+At the time, I would have struggled to come up with any.
 Death always sucks.
 There are no two ways around it.
 But in the years since we lost my dad I have become more aware of the things that can make an already impossible situation even worse.
 The consequence?
 My husband is now married to someone who talks about funeral songs and DNR orders on the regular.
 Bear with me here . . .

 When my dad was in the hospital my mom, sister, grandmother, and I were all in agreement about what my dad would have wanted.
 There were no big debates, arguments, ethics committees, or lawyers.
 I would love to say this is because our family had some specific, thorough conversation about what all of our end of life wishes were in case the worst was to happen.
 It wasn’t.
 We were just lucky.
 My parents may have talked about it with one another, but what I remember most is that we all just agreed that my dad would not have wanted things to drag out once care was futile.

 I didn’t realize at the time how fortunate we were to all feel confident about his wishes.
 It was much later, regularly seeing the conflict that can arise in families around end of life care, that I realized how lucky we were.
 Of all the really crappy things we had to deal with, disagreement around goals for care wasn’t one of them.
 Not all families can say that.